Question received at questions@reasonsforhopejesus.com

 Matthew 1:1 The book of the generation of Jesus Christ, the son of David, the son of Abraham.

-Because Matthew is presenting Jesus as the coming Messiah to the nation of Israel, he provides a genealogy that begins with the father of the nation, Abraham.
-Matthew then continues his record through King Solomon, all the way to Jesus’ earthly father Joseph.
+Because Matthew presents Jesus as the coming Messiah to the nation of Israel, he provides a genealogy that begins with the father of the nation, Abraham.
+Matthew then continues his record through King Solomon, all the way to Jesus’ earthly father, Joseph.
 This is the record of Jesus’ genealogy through Joseph.
 It presents Jesus’ legal right to the throne of David, to be Messiah (anointed One or King) from the Tribe of Judah.

 The Genealogy of Jesus as Recorded in Luke